 When he’s not writing he’s out walking on the South Downs trying to remember all the names of the flowers and mushrooms, Julia, has identified.

-His stories have been described as “Tom Holt meets P.G.
+His time travel stories have been described as “Tom Holt meets P.G.
 Wodehouse meets Philip K. Dick meets Fortean Times.”

 An introduction to how he wrote and developed the stories can be found here.